wkolowski/Type-Theory-Wishlist/README.md

 | pair => pair x.outr x.outl
 ```

-Things are even more comfortable: because records get opened/unpacked automatically, we don't need to name the function argument, as we may simply use the name `outl` and `outr`.
+Things are even more comfortable: because records get opened/unpacked automatically, we don't need to name the function argument, as we may simply use the name `outl` and `outr` (but we won't use this feature too much in the following sections).

 ```
 swap : A * B -> B * A